See how you can use this image free of charge

 What is a sprained ankle?

-A sprained ankle is a very common injury that can occur both at work, in sports, and in everyday activities.
-Ligaments on the outside and inside of the ankle help prevent the joint from getting out of position.
+A sprained ankle is a very common injury that can occur either at work, during sport, and in everyday activities.
+Ligaments on the outside and inside of the ankle help prevent the joint from straying out of position.
 A sprain occurs when a ligament is stretched and breaks, which then results in reduced stability in the ankle joint.

-An ankle sprain is caused by damage to the ligaments, which typically occurs as the result of twisting the ankle.
-This can happen, for example, when you accidently step in a hole or landing badly after jumping.
-Persons with poor balance tend to get sprains more easily.
+An ankle sprain is caused by damage to the ligaments, which typically occurs as a result of twisting the ankle.
+This can happen, for example, when you accidently step in a hole or land badly after jumping.
+People with poor balance tend to get sprains more easily.

 Typically, the pain will be immediately experienced in the injured joint and the surrounding muscles.
 Additionally, bleeding and swelling will often occur across the injured ligament.